1 year, 1 month ago #226435Kerry ZurierParticipant

 Thanks and love,

 Sabs, I would love to support you in this!!
 Connecting to my what for has helped me so much the past week to feel not only re-presenced to why I’m here, but invigorated.
 What really helped was hearing from team what they see for me.
 That was powerful.
 If you’re game, I’d love to share what I see for you.
 Either here or over the phone or during module.
 Whatever you think.
-Let me know!11 months ago #226196Sabrina PrattParticipant
+Let me know!1 year, 1 month ago #226196Sabrina PrattParticipant

 Thanks for starting this thread, Jeff.
 This has consumed so much of my brain and heart space over the last few weeks.